Systemic-Labs/Perfect-Stack/README.md

 **12.Work**: Learn/do remote work/freelancing, or best go for a relevant internship, get experience.
 Learn/Use collaboration platforms like GitHub/Lab. find a job or startup a new team.
 Wish you the best.

 ***

-## **[Top Frameworks]**
-**Mobile development**: Flutter / Dart, the most cross-platform native SDK, covers IOS, Android, web.
-### Frontend:
- - **1.(Best) ▪ Svelte**: best in total, great for new start or update migration strategy.
- - **2.(Minimal) ▪ Sinuous**: fast & good design.  ▪ Solid: fast & stable  ▪ Mikado: virtual-dom processing performance.
- - **3.(Job offers, by force/requirements)**:  **Vue** (popular). ... **Angular / React / .net** (G/FB/MS company-platforms)

-### Backend :
-**1. Deno**: a runtime built by the creator of node.js, it is great, secure by default, lighter, faster, Wasm, latest tech.
-**2. Sveltekit**: if you are using svelte.  **Snel**: Svelte project built and compiled on deno eco-system.
-**3. Node.js**: in case you want most available libs, support, compatiblity.
-Koa is a good node.js framework.

-### Svelte framework offers:
-**1. Developer Experience**: less coding concentrate on your goal/concept instead of development complexity.
-**2. Standard**: the code is compiled to standard JS.
-Fast/optimised, can be used anywhere, reusable in future.
-**3. Less complexity**: code is pre-compiled, no runtime framework issue/dependency, no online build process.
-     - Less Testing-Dependency issues: less unexpected reactions, glitches, slowdowns...happens at runtime.
-     - Less Testing/Errors: due to not having runtime dependancies, or external factors except your own code.

-**4. Less Cost**: more human understandable code, more employees can continue the work. + less bugs + less testing + faster development.  ***

 ## [The Web - status summary]
 The web eco-system was originally made to communicate with text or data, it later evolved to present simple graphics and images.
-Afterwards hardware specs advanced, offering high performnce and capacity, smartphones appeared, online usecases and services multiplied.
+Afterwards hardware specs advanced, offering high performance and capacity, smartphones appeared, online use-cases and services.
 Therefore all these things affected the web status which became more complex and confusing in the last decade due to workarounds and fixes to support new features by vendor prefixes, 3rd party libs, tools and frameworks to achieve functional demands of dev/user/market.
-The slow adoption of new trends was caused by issues with backward compatiblity of existing sites and old systems while native mobile and desktop platforms had all breaking changes required once a while.
+The slow adoption of new trends was caused by issues with backward compatibility of existing sites and old systems while native mobile and desktop platforms had all breaking changes required once a while.
 By the mean time all these 3rd party libraries, vendor prefixes and frameworks were made to solve/patch the issue and provide features that didn't exist in web standards yet.

-Good news is the new web standards are available now, evolved and solved issues and adopted the most wanted features in time and add ne posibilities, furthermore Frameworks evolvedand new Web APIs provide functionality and access to new technologies.
-Therefore with much flexiblity and compatiblity Web can now compete with native desktop and mobile platforms.
+Good news, the new web standards are available, evolved and solved issues and included the most wanted features, furthermore Frameworks evolved and new Web APIs provide functionality and access to new technologies.
+Therefore with much flexibility and compatibility Web can now compete with native desktop and mobile platforms.

-In summary use the main platform itself whenever you can!  some of the old prefixes, 3rd party libs,... are not neccessary anymore...(as explained above) If you are new dev or refreshing your knowledge, be up to date and follow new trends and best practices of time being, not the past... unless required or there is no alternative.
-The recommended trends mentioned here were handpicked by review, testing and analysis over many criterias.
+In summary use the main platform itself whenever you can!  some of the old prefixes, 3rd party libs,... are not required anymore...(as explained above) If you are new dev or refreshing your knowledge, be up to date and follow new trends and best practices of time being, not the past... unless required or there is no alternative.
+The recommended trends mentioned here were handpicked by checking reviews comparison, personal experiments, and what top professionals are using.
+***

-### New developer or decision maker? and why you must avoid popular old tech.
+### New developer or decision maker?

+*"Details of Why you must not choose a tech only by popularity and statistics"*

-- Avoid learning ~10+ years old model if possible and there is a better alternative. old tech was made for past era ecosystem, development model and HW/SW/problems.
+- Avoid learning ~10+ years old stuff if there is a better alternative. old tech was made for past era ecosystem, development model and HW/SW/issues.

 - Is still popular due to seniors who learned it in past when it was a valid option and using it at work for years, and new developers are forced to follow them.
 This process might repeat multiple times...

-- The old popular tech nature: ___ it works, is popular and has big community and resources, yet is=n time it became complex and heavy, due to extentions, compatibility patches and extra layers to make it work with original and new tools or requirements, yet it must keep things compatible with old syntax and system model.
-Each time a new feature is added, 100s of changes are involved to the tech code base.
+- The old popular tech nature: ___ it works, is popular and has big community and resources, yet in time it becomes more complex, due to extensions, compatibility patches and conflict solving layers to make both the original and new syntax/tools/requirements work together...
+Aside of that.
+Each time a new feature is added, this process might be repeated, and the platform gets large, complex, many different variations.(Ex: MS SDKs, .net framework,...)

-- Breaking changes and migration: ___ when there is a new feature that contradicts something which can't be solved, the devs will decide to either giveup on the feature, or make a breaking change which means you must either update previous your previous codes(migration), or stick to the old model/version.
+- Breaking changes and migration: ___ when there is a new feature that contradicts something which can't be solved, the devs will decide to either give up on the feature, or make a breaking change which means you must either update previous your previous codes(migration), or stick to the old model/version.

 - Each time a breaking change shows up, you might need to repeat this process. this makes multiple builds in a company if all won't follow the same version.

 - Most cases: Older and more different a platform is, and higher level it be, the issue is seen more often.

-- Lower level coding is less/not affected by these isssues.
-Ex: C programming language is old and rarely seen changes at all, it works well.
+- Lower level coding is not much affected by the mentioned issues. they rarely change, and if so, is about efficiency and stability.

 - As old devs retire,  new ones might add new layers of abstraction instead of fixing the original code, these issues cause extra complexity, overhead, extra cost in long-term, Large number/size of files, large developer teams, or slow working pace,...
+***

-**Todo**:  Cloud platform, remote work, Database, Security, Web API’s, AI/ML / TensorFlow.
+**Todo**:   remote work, Security, Web API’s, AI/ML / TensorFlow.